0xJEth/FullMeanStack/README.md

   '$scope','$http',
   function($scope,$http){
 ```
 Upon success, we will copy the data from the GET REST service into our $scope comments array.
 The angular.copy function will update the view.
 Now we just need to find a way to call getAll at the right time.
+Lets add it right after we define it.
+And delete the initialization of your comments array.

 Now that you have implemented one backend interface, the others should be easy.
 Lets modify the addComment function to write the output to the mongo database.
 First make a 'create' function that will write a comment to the database.
 ```